 Conclusion

-GPS time recording is not really necessary.
+GPS time recording is basically not necessary.
 The location is not a mandatory entry in the time recording records.
-However, it can give employers certain insights for planning and order design.
-You have to weigh up for yourself whether this is worth the disadvantages.
+However, it can give employers certain insights for planning and job design.
+Whether this is worth the disadvantages must be weighed up for yourself.

 In principle, there is not much to be said against GPS time recording.
-The disadvantages are mainly in the technical area.
-A location query is not possible without a mobile device and good Internet reception.
+The disadvantages are mainly technical.
+Without a mobile device and good internet reception, a location query is not possible.
 The result can therefore be unsatisfactory or even incorrect.